lifedox/granular-configuration-language/doc-spec/configuration.md

 #### Options

-- `csv`: Output is formatted as a csv table.
+- `csv`: Output is formatted as a CSV table.
   - Default, if `table` is not available.
 - `json`: Output is JSON-mapping.
 - `table`: Output is pretty table.